 Spend the night in a living piece of Oregon’s hop history.

 The Rogue Farms Hop ‘N’ Bed was built in 1912 to house workers and their families of the Wigrich Ranch, which at the time was the largest hopyard in the world.
 Today, it’s the site of weddings, receptions and summer concerts.
-Relax on the front porch with one of our Rogue Farms ales, porters, lagers, stouts, mead, kolsch, braggot and spirits.
+Relax on the front porch with one of our Rogue Farms ales, porters, lagers, stouts, mead, kolsch, braggot or spirits.
 The Hop ‘N’ Bed has 6 bedrooms and sleeps 14.

 Reservations and Tours